MartijnDwars/metaborg.github.io/stratego/language/08-creating-and-analyzing-terms.md

 is applied.
 First it matches the subject term against the pattern `And(Or(x, y), z)` in the left-hand side.
 This means that a substitution for the variables `x`, `y`, and `z` is sought, that makes the pattern equal to the subject term.
 If the match fails, the rule fails.
 If the match succeeds, the pattern `Or(And(x, z), And(y, z))` on the right-hand side is instantiated with the bindings found during the match of the left-hand side.
 The instantiated term then replaces the original subject term.
 Furthermore, the rule limits the scope of the variables occurring in the rule.
 That is, the variables `x`, `y`, `z` are local to this rule.
 After the rule is applied the bindings to these variables are invisible again.

 Thus, rather than considering rules as the atomic actions of transformation programs, Stratego provides their constituents, that is building terms from patterns and matching terms against patterns, as atomic actions, and makes these available to the programmer.
-In this chapter, you will learn these basic actions and their use in the composition of more complex operations such as various flavours of rewrite rules.
+In this chapter, you will learn these basic actions and their use in the composition of more complex operations such as various flavors of rewrite rules.

 The build operation `!p` replaces the subject term with the instantiation of the pattern `p` using the bindings from the environment to the variables occurring in `p`.
 For example, the strategy `!Or(And(x, z), And(y, z))` replaces the subject term with the instantiation of `Or(And(x, z), And(y, z))` using bindings to variables `x`, `y` and `z`.